panacloud/bootcamp-2020/README.md

 Clone the front page animation of one of the companies mentioned in the article, using the latest web animation API.

-### Bootcamp 2020 Bonus/Extra Project 5: Build a Animated React Website which follows the Latest Trends like Animated Illustrations
+### Bootcamp 2020 Bonus/Extra Project 5: Build an Animated React Website which follows the Latest Trends like Animated Illustrations

 [Project Submit Form](https://docs.google.com/forms/d/e/1FAIpQLSdhHS93c4GCfxTAJYkuIG8nSp9kRp1pYcLW9r-20TNO2P6wIA/viewform)